How to Finalize Your Adoption in Texas

 Remember, if you ever have any questions, want help facilitating your ongoing communication with your child’s birth family, or need support, you can always contact American Adoptions for help.

-For additional questions about how to finalize an adoption in Texas with our agency, please call 1-800-ADOPTION or request free information here.
+For additional questions about how to finalize an adoption in Texas, you can always call your adoption specialist or contact American Adoptions online.